Eureka Utah

 Eureka Utah Panorama

-Imagine standing amidst the remnants of a bustling mining town feeling the echoes of the past and witnessing the almost eerie stillness of the present.
-That's the enchanting allure of Eureka, Utah, a former Utah mining town and now a living ghost town with now less than 700 residents.
+Imagine standing in the remnants of a bustling mining town feeling the echoes of the past while witnessing the almost eerie stillness of the present.
+That's the enchanting allure of Eureka, Utah.
+It is a former Utah mining town and now a living "ghost town" with less than 700 residents.

-A treasure trove for history buffs and adventure seekers, Eureka is an interesting confluence of its vibrant past with its now almost depressing present.
-It is a slice of the past that beckons you to experience a slice of Utah's history firsthand.
+A treasure trove for history buffs and adventure seekers, Eureka history provides an interesting convergence of its vibrant past with its now almost depressing present.
+It is a slice of the past that invites you to experience a slice of Utah's history firsthand.

 By 1910, after 40 years of activity, more than $75 million in ore had been dug from the area’s mines.
-And the town’s population had reached 8,000.
+By then, the town’s population had reached 8,000.
 In fact, in 1909, 80% of the stocks being traded on the Salt Lake Stock Exchange were Tintic properties!

 Miner"s Stock Certificate Eureka Utah